zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-outputs.md

 ### Blade Outputs

-In some cases, you may want to pass information from the current blade back to the parent blade.
+In some cases, an extension sends information from the current blade back to the parent blade.
 Blades can define a list of output properties that flow back to the calling blade.
 A common use for this binding is to return data from a child blade back to a part.

 ![Typical use of blade outputs][part-settings]

+**NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.

 In this example, the parent blade defines a `BladeAction` which passes an `id` property to the child blade.
-This will allow changes in the View Model on the child blade to flow back to the view model on the parent blade.
+This will allow changes in the `ViewModel` on the child blade to flow back to the `ViewModel` on the parent blade, as in the example located at `<dir>\Client\V1\Bindings\OutputBindings\OutputBindings.pdl` and in the following code.

-`\SamplesExtension\Extension\Client\Bindings\OutputBindings\OutputBindings.pdl`

 ```xml
 <CustomPart Name="ParentPart"